 A family history of drug or alcohol abuse can make someone more likely to use drugs or alcohol.
 This is especially true if a child grew up with someone suffering from addiction in the home.
 This is because the use of drugs or alcohol has become normalized to them, so they are less afraid to experiment with them.
 In addition, negative coping skills can be learned.
 A child who grows up always seeing their parent turn to drugs or alcohol to feel better may try to search for the same coping skills in the future.

 Sexual and Gender Issues

 People who suffer from sexual and gender issues may feel extremely low self-esteem due to the stigma surrounding their thoughts and feelings.
 This shame, guilt, and extreme confusion may cause someone to use drugs or alcohol to excess in order to cope with these feelings.
 Drugs and alcohol can also give someone a boost of energy and false confidence, giving them an “excuse” to experiment with their thoughts and feelings instead of doing so in a healthy, positive way.

-Many people who suffer from a co-occurring disorder, such as anxiety or depression, may be prescribed an addictive prescription medication in order to handle their mental health symptoms.
+Many people who suffer from a co-occurring disorder, such as anxiety or depression, may be prescribed a person with substance use disorderive prescription medication in order to handle their mental health symptoms.
 While these medications can be a very helpful tool, someone may be extremely well-intentioned in getting relief for their symptoms can suffer from addiction quickly.